Feedback vs. Grades

 • Encourage reflection

-It seems grades and feedback both have their positives and seem to work well when used effectively together.
+It seems that grades and feedback both have their positives and work well when used effectively together.
 The important thing is to help students understand that nothing is final and that new skills can be learned and improved upon.
+We can't let our focus shift away from learning.
+Grading should help students learn, not get in the way of it.

-Here are a few more grading and feedback resources to explore.
+Here are a few more resources for grading and feedback to explore.

 1. Grading and Feedback (Dartmouth Center for the Advancement of Learning)